tanvir-git/odoo-documentation/content/applications/services/helpdesk/advanced/close_tickets.rst

 checking the field box.

 .. image:: close_tickets/close-ticket-settings.png
-   :alt: Ticket closing feature in Odoo Helpdesk.
+   :alt: Ticket closing feature in CoquiAPPs Helpdesk.

 To designate which stage the ticket migrates to once it is closed, navigate to the ticket pipeline by going to :menuselection:`Helpdesk --> Overview` and clicking :guilabel:`Tickets` on the team's